College Mission

 The College endeavors to maintain high academic standards by encouraging faculty excellence both in teaching and in other scholarly activity, and by encouraging students in independent study, analytic thinking, and the quest for excellence.

-Although primarily a liberal arts college, Wheaton provides pre-professional study in education, engineering dual degree program, and liberal arts-nursing.
+Although primarily a liberal arts college, Wheaton provides pre-professional study in education, engineering, and liberal arts-nursing.
 The Conservatory of Music offers both a liberal arts degree and professional music degrees (see the Conservatory of Music section).

 Both secular and religious leaders recognize the importance of a Christian liberal arts education as a preparation for careers in such fields as business and government.
 When integrated with a committed Christian faith, the broadly based knowledge and the training in analysis and in communication skills of such an undergraduate education prepare the individual for lifelong learning and service, as well as for a variety of careers.